-Many employers will also use some form of aptitude, selection or psychometric testing as part of the recruitment process to help assess your suitability for a role.
+Many employers will also use some form of aptitude, selection or psychometric testing as part of the recruitment process to help assess your suitability for a job or role with their company.

-These tests can take many forms.
-Some of the most common types of tests are:
+These job based tests can take many forms.
+Some of the most common types of job interview tests are:

 - Verbal reasoning